-Communications Internship: Learn how to work with national media and gain experience writing and editing articles, reports, and press releases, and using the Internet to influence people and policies;
+Communications and policy internship: Learn about the Washington, D.C. policy scene while working on communicating about a range of health issues.
+Work with national media and gain experience writing and editing articles, reports, and press releases, and using the Internet to influence people and policies.

-Research Internship: Develop your research skills and prepare for graduate school or a research position; and,
+Research and policy internship: Learn about the Washington, D.C. policy scene by researching the stakeholders’ positions on a range of healthcare issues.
+Develop your research skills and prepare for graduate school or a research position.

-Topics include cancer prevention and treatment, obesity, safety of medical treatments and products, women’s body image, dating violence; work/family, toxic exposures; and other health issues.
+Topics include cancer prevention and treatment, obesity, safety of medical treatments and products, women’s health, dating violence; toxic exposures; and other health issues.

-We are especially interested in at least one intern one who is fluent in Spanish and will help with translating health articles into Spanish, and responding to inquiries to our online health hotline that are in Spanish.
+We are especially interested in at least one intern with a solid background in public health and/or biostatistics and one who is fluent in Spanish and will help with translating health articles into Spanish, and responding to inquiries to our online health helpline that are in Spanish.

 If you’re interested in an internship, please send a resume and cover letter describing the dates and time commitment (hrs/week) you are available to email@example.com.
 As with most non-profits, internship stipends are rarely available, so please describe any financial requirements.

-- The Ros Brannigan internship offers a stipend of up to $750 to work on lung cancer issues.
+- The Ruth Nadel internship offers a stipend of up to $750 to a college graduate interested in working on women’s health issues.